botfap/armbian-image-config/README.md

 amrbian-image-config armbian-image.img remote ssh enable
 ```

-#### skeleton or s
+#### template or t
-Inject a skeletal overlay filesystem into the image.
+Inject a config template into the image.
 Can be any files in a compressed tar archive which is extracted at root (/) on the image root file system
 ```
-amrbian-image-config armbian-image.img skeleton myskel.tar.gz
+amrbian-image-config armbian-image.img template template.tgz
 ```
 #### rootshell or x
 Mount the image and start a chroot shell